It’s too easy to waste money when it comes to advertising on Facebook.

 Here’s the most important thing to know about the relevance score: the higher it is, the more it can lower your Facebook CPM.

-That’s exactly what Facebook says about the relevance score:
+That’s exactly what Facebook says about the relevance diagnostics: “Ads that are more relevant cost less and see more results.”

 So the bottom line is this: you can reduce your ad costs by running highly relevant ads that appeal to a segment within your market.

-Just recently, John bought a variety of outstanding bluefin tuna lufres wholesale.
+Just recently, Bill bought a variety of outstanding bluefin tuna lures wholesale.
 He wants to sell the product to his customers.

 However, not every saltwater fisherman is into offshore big game fishing.
 Further, the season for bluefin tuna fishing varies from region to region.

-John knows that in January, North Carolina anglers will be looking for bluefin tuna off of Cape Lookout.
-He wants to run a Facebook ad campaign to target those fisherman.
+Bill knows that in January, North Carolina anglers will be looking for bluefin tuna off of Cape Lookout.
+He wants to run a Facebook ad campaign to target those fishermen.

-In December, one month before the season begins, John launches his campaign.
-He targets it to people who live in eastern North Carolina and are offshore fishing enthusiasts.
+In December, one month before the season begins, Bill launches his campaign.
+He targets people who live in eastern North Carolina and are offshore fishing enthusiasts.

-Did you see what John did there?
+Did you see what Bill did there?
 He created a very targeted campaign for a single product.
 That should keep his Facebook CPM low.

-If Your Facebook CPM Drops Keep An Eye On Your Frequency
+If Your Facebook CPM Drops, Keep An Eye On Your Ad Frequency

-The upside of a targeted audience is that you’re likely to reach people who are interested in what you’re offering.
+The upside of a targeted audience is you’re likely to reach people interested in what you’re offering.
 The downside is that it can bump up your frequency.

 The frequency is the number of times your ad is shown to the same person.
 It’s the opposite of a unique view.